 But, as becomes the pattern for every one of the innovations Rebanks describes, there are down-sides.
 A monoculture of a single strain of grass, feed that leads to cattle producing a slurry of unusable muck instead of useful manure to revitalise the land, and harvesting methods that demand big fields and leave no room for ground-nesting birds.
 Gradually, the soil becomes poorer, and the increased use of newly-developed additives does not offer long-term solutions.
 Meanwhile, an acceleration in the selective breeding of cattle might lead to far higher milk yields and beef cattle that produce more meat much faster, but many dairy cows are exhausted in a couple of years and antibiotics are routinely added to feed to counteract the diseases suffered by cattle living in ways never before dreamed of—indoors and far too close together.

 Rebanks actually starts Progress with a trip he made in his late teens to work on an Australian farm.
 It feels like the future, because the economies of scale are undeniable.
-And it also feels totally alien, with rectilinear fields and decisions made by way of spreadsheets.
+And it also feels totally alien, with rectilinear fields and decisions with the aid of spreadsheets.
 But in a world where this kind of farming exists, it seems impossible for farms like his family’s to survive.
 Yields are a fraction of those in farms run according to new, more efficient principles… and so there’s an ever more depressing thread running through the pages, of this seemingly undeniable truth forcing changes that do nothing to improve the land.
 Hedges are ripped out—one trip to southern England has Rebanks noticing how bare the landscape seems, with trees and hedges seen as superfluous—and other changes are made as Rebanks’s father bows to what seems to be the inevitable.

 But, of course, it’s no good in the long term.
 Food might be cheap, but it’s at the cost of the degradation of the land, of biodiversity and of the very makeup of the soil.
 Rebanks never says it, but there is no need for food to be so cheap in the west that it forms only a small fraction of weekly household spending.
 It’s using up the resources of the earth—that is, among other things, the soil itself—and it’s shrinking the diversity of animals and plants used in agriculture that took ten thousand years of breeding to bring about.
 All the breeds and hybrid crops developed in the last 50 years come out of this stock, and if the old ones disappear, their unique biological features die with them.

 And it’s from this that one of Rebanks’s rays of hope emerges.
-All over England, especially in the more marginal farms, there are breeds that are particularly hardy, or particularly useful in other ways, and ways of nurturing the land that do it more good than any modern methods….
+All over England, especially in the more marginal farms, there are breeds that are particularly hardy, or particularly useful in other ways, and ways to nurture the land that do it more good than any modern methods….
 He’s focusing on his own experience again—but, of course, it applies to the whole world, especially where modern techniques have never been used.
 Resisting the urge to focus all agriculture on the few most efficient breeds and crop strains will mean that the genetic heritage of all human history since the first agricultural revolution will not be lost.
 This, I assume, is what Rebanks meant in the prologue when he wrote about ‘what some of us are now trying to do to make it right.’
 There would be no point in resisting all the innovations, and he isn’t advocating that.
 But… etc.